tbpalsulich/huby/readme.md

 ignoring items in `ignore folder`, creating .huby files within the `bodies` folder.
 `huby init` will also initialize config.huby with the specified output folder, and sample entries for all of the files.
 Read the links section for more information on how each entry is structured.
-You'll want to look through the created files and delete ones you don't want huby managing.
-In other words, pages that don't have a common header and footer.
+You`ll want to look through the created files and delete ones you don`t want huby managing.
+In other words, pages that don`t have a common header and footer.
 TODO: Autodetect the header and footer.

 Using your already existing website, put the content of your
-* *Header* from `<html>` to `<body>` inclusive in `huby-meat/header.huby`.
-This should be the same in every file you're going to have huby manage.
+* **Header** from `<html>` to `<body>` inclusive in `huby-meat/header.huby`.
+This should be the same in every file you`re going to have huby manage.
-* *Footer* from whatever your footer is (still in `<body>`) to `</html>` in `huby-meat/footer.huby`.
+* **Footer** from whatever your footer is (still in `<body>`) to `</html>` in `huby-meat/footer.huby`.
 Again, this should be the same in every file.
-* *The rest* of the content between the header and the footer goes in `huby-meat/bodies/*.[extension].huby`, where `[extension]` is `html`, `php` , or whatever the extension of the file should be.
+* **The rest** of the content between the header and the footer goes in `huby-meat/bodies/[filename].huby`, where `[filename]` includes the extension of the file to be generated (e.g. html).
 This body portion will probably be mostly unique.
 It will get sandwiched between the header and footer.
 You will also probably have many of these files.

 Configure config.huby next.
 Ensure you have the proper output folder specified.
-If you don't specify any in this file, huby will default output to `public`.
+If you don`t specify any in this file, huby will default output to `public`.

 Then execute `huby run`.
-For every file in `huby-meat/bodies/`, huby will write the header, the content of the file, then the footer in `[output foder]/[filename]` where `[filename]` is simply whatever is in the bodies folder minus '.huby'.
+For every file in `huby-meat/bodies/`, huby will write the header, the content of the file, then the footer in `[output foder]/[filename]` where `[filename]` is simply whatever is in the bodies folder minus `.huby`.
 Simple.

 Links
 -----